Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 ### Evaluation Framework
 Effective visualization is an image that will quickly convey an informative and evoking action message.
-The reader has to be captivated immediately and the message has to be unambigous
+The reader has to be captivated immediately and the message has to be unambigous (Pittenturf 2018).

 A non effective visualization will be complex, filled with noise and non informative.